goodPointP/GenrePrediction/README.md

 - ~~USA income~~
 - ~~worldwide income~~

-# Other relevant features:
+# Image features:
-- posters:
 - visual bag of words with SIFT
 - number of people / presence
 - number of charaters (using OCR)
 - ~~b&w or not~~
 - dominant color
 - divide images to separate tiles, anayze each tile's average color and use that as features
 - color histograms